Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Juliette:
+- Attempted to make GPS work.
+Errors in connections -> "Check wiring".
+It doesnt recognize the module in the program.
+- Note: Tx and Rx connections are inverted to arduino!!
+- Examples not running properly
+- Using GPS code from github returns empty data (but at least sensor is running now).
+Implemented code into combined script.

 #### Marco:

 #### Timon:
--take all parts and assemble to a working arm! (longer than expected)
+- take all parts and assemble to a working arm! (longer than expected)
 - print more hubs that don´t break (more perimeters jonas!)
 #### Sushant: